phoenix988/setup-old/README.md

 Some of these Programs are optional and the script will prompt you if you want to install it or not.

-#This script installs some GTK themes which includes
+## This script installs some GTK themes which includes

 Dracula

+## Important Info

-## This repo is mainly for me to make it easier for me when I reinstall
+This repo is mainly for me to make it easier for me when I reinstall

-## The run.sh script is broken it doesnt work, I also wanted to be able to run this script on a remote machine but at the moment that doesnt work
+The run.sh script is broken it doesnt work, I also wanted to be able to run this script on a remote machine but at the moment that doesnt work

+This is in Beta I recommend to not use this on a production machine use it in  VM or Testing Machine

 ## In order to use this script follow these steps